How to Fix Black Teeth: Step-by-Step Guide

 Dental treatment processes are relatively expensive because both require high expertise, and special and relatively costly tools and materials are used to treat dental problems.
 Observing oral and dental hygiene is the best way to avoid paying such costs.
 And from the occurrence of diseases and problems with the mouth and teeth.

-Here we introduces seven highly effective ways to strengthen tooth enamel.
+Here we introduce seven highly effective ways to strengthen tooth enamel.
 If you use these methods, you will have fewer problems with your oral health in the future:

 1- Be extremely sensitive in choosing the type of toothpaste

-Toothpaste is formulated differently to serve various dental needs; not all are good.
+Toothpastes are formulated for different dental needs, and not all are suitable for enamel protection.
 Therefore, you should be careful and sensitive when selecting toothpaste.

 Always try to choose a toothpaste that contains fluoride.
 Fluoride is an inherent enhancer that strengthens tooth enamel.